 I was on my flight headed back to Utah from BlogHer, on the phone to the point where I swear the flight attendant was about to throw me off the plane, trying to figure out if I needed to get off my plane and hop on another one to head to LA instead of Utah.
 You might be surprised to know that TV is VERY last-minute.
 Like, you'd never believe it, last-minute.
 They were waiting for word from the execs to see if they, in fact, wanted a 5th host, and if they wanted me to come film or not…just waiting for lots of approval from lots of people; a TV show is a huge production, after all!

 We settled that I would fly home and wait for word.
 The next morning they decided to bag the 5th host, the “mom” host, and stick with the 4 hosts +Tyra.
 I was so bummed.
 But so flattered at the same time that they would even consider me.
-They said they would love to have me do a segment on the show once it starts, in Fall of 2015.
+They said they would love to have me do a segment on the show once it starts, in the fall of 2015.
 I said I would be honored.
-I can't remember the details exactly, but throughout the following weeks and months I had a few skype interviews with some seriously influential people (like the head of daytime programming for ABC!
+I can't remember the details exactly, but throughout the following weeks and months, I had a few skype interviews with some seriously influential people (like the head of daytime programming for ABC!
 Talk about pressure, eh!?).
 They all assured me that they would have me on the show at some point, and they held to their word!

 It was such a fun experience!
 It was a LONG day.
 I arrived at 10am and didn't leave until 3 or 4.
 I showed up “TV ready” but still got to sit in the makeup chair while they added darker eyeliner and a bit more makeup, since I'm not used to the stage lights that tend to wash you out.

 And sadly, no, I didn't get to meet Tyra.
 She is a busy woman!
-Plus she wasn't in my segment so I didn't get a chance, she was never back stage where I was.
+Plus she wasn't in my segment so I didn't get a chance, she was never backstage where I was.
 But I got to chat with Lauren (Trading Spaces host) and Leah (YouTuber), who did my segment.

 They are, FOR REAL, the sweetest ever.
 And gorgeous.
 I want to hang out with them all the time.
 And be their besties.